digital wet signature Main illustration for Malbek blog

 Ultimately, the goal of a hybrid approach is to facilitate the gradual adoption of digital signatures while still allowing for the use of wet signatures when necessary.
 Through digitization and hybrid approaches that integrate wet signatures into digital contracting workflows, organizations can reap the benefits of digital signatures while accommodating the needs of all stakeholders involved in the contracting process.

-Malbek’s Integration with Electronic Signature Providers
+Malbek’s Integration with Electronic and Digital Signature Providers

 Malbek’s Contract Lifecycle Management (CLM) platform integrates seamlessly with leading electronic signature providers, such as Adobe Sign and DocuSign, to streamline the contract execution process.
 This integration enables users to quickly and securely obtain legally binding electronic signatures, reduce bottlenecks and accelerate contract turnaround times.